noahlange/tiddlymark/README.md

 serves as a "manifest" with the appropriate content and config.

 Plugins you'd like to keep in the `plugins` directory but don't want to build can be placed in directories prefixed with `.`.
-The build scripts will ignore them.
+The build tasks will ignore them.

 #### webpack.config.js